DPM Protected Items Don’t Appear in Azure Vault

-TL;WR: None of the current Long Term (i.e. 2012 R2/2016) DPM releases actually send updates to azure.
+TL;WR: None of the current Long Term (i.e. DPM 2016 as of 2019-02) DPM releases actually send updates to azure.
 So unless you’re on the bleeding edge DPM stream you don’t get to see this stuff.
 Suggested Pairing: Two drawn-out eye rolls.

-Simple enough problem, I was looking at the Recovery Services vault page for a DPM installation and noticed all these nice dashboards for alerts, items, jobs, etc. All of them were empty.
+Simple enough problem, I was looking at the Recovery Services vault page for a DPM installation and noticed all these nice (but inaccurate) dashboards for alerts, items, jobs, etc.

 - 0 Backup Items